NagaBushan/covidcases/README.md

 # Serverless framework

 Pre-requisites
-- Make sure you have serverless framework installed , follow these steps mentioned in the below link installed, https://www.serverless.com/framework/docs/providers/aws/guide/installation/
+- Make sure you have serverless framework installed , follow the steps mentioned in the below link for installation, https://www.serverless.com/framework/docs/providers/aws/guide/installation/
+	The below are the recommended version of the Serverless framework
+	- Framework Core: 2.17.0
+	- Plugin: 4.4.1
+	- SDK: 2.3.2
+	- Components: 3.4.3

 -  An active AWS account
-- aws_access_key_id and aws_secret_access_key has to be generated
+- aws_access_key_id and aws_secret_access_key has to be generated and available in the ./aws/credentials

 Steps
 -